 Nostalgia Lifestyle is another trendy Mumbai business that's moved to Alibaug at, Zirad.
 They stock a gorgeous range of indoor and outdoor furniture, water features, paintings, home decor, and swimwear.

 Apart from the main beach at Alibaug, which actually isn't very appealing, there are a number of other beaches in the area.
 These include:

 - Varsoli, 2 kilometers north of Alibaug (it's on the outskirts of the Alibaug town center).

 - Awas, adjoining Kihim beach to the north, it's lesser frequented and quieter.

 - Nagaon, 10 kilometers south of Alibaug.
 It's sometimes referred to as "mini Goa" during peak season.

-Most of the beaches have become touristy and polluted in recent years.
-If you're looking for entertainment, then you'll appreciate the water sports and other activities such as camel cart and horse rides (they don't operate during the monsoon season though).
-These days, water sports have proliferated at Varsoli, Nagaon, and Kihim beaches.
+Most of the beaches have become polluted and touristy in recent years, with activities such as camel cart and horse rides (they don't operate during the monsoon season though).
+Water sports have proliferated at most beaches including Varsoli, Nagaon, and Kihim.
 Nagaon beach also offers boat access to Khanderi and Undheri forts.

 Akshi is the best bet if you're after a secluded beach, especially during weekdays.
 It's popular with nature lovers and bird watchers.
 Kihim is also known for birds and butterflies.